- 01Self-storage is a $49.6 billion industry with 92% average occupancy — demand isn't going anywhere

 Your First Facility: Where to Start

-Look for facilities with 100-300 units in secondary markets — not head-to-head with Public Storage and Extra Space in major metros.
+Look for facilities with 100-300 units in secondary markets.
 Deferred maintenance.
 No website.
 Below-market rents.
 An owner who's been running it for 20+ years.
 That's your signal.

-And if active ownership isn't your thing?
-Storage REITs and syndications let you invest passively with checks as small as $25,000.
+If active ownership isn't your thing, storage REITs and syndications let you invest passively with checks as small as $25,000.
 Same economics.
 Someone else handles the day-to-day.

 No tenants.
 No toilets.
 No 2 AM phone calls.
 Just orange doors, monthly auto-pay, and an asset class that keeps performing through every cycle.